Searchbreed

 See Spot & Tango

-What a Cocker Spaniel actually costs year one
+What to budget for a Cocker Spaniel in year one.

 Food (year one)